A medical malpractice lawsuit must satisfy specific elements before a patient can win their case.

 The four elements of medical malpractice are:

-- Breached their duty to their patient
+- The medical practitioner breached their duty of care to their patient.

 Identifying the Error or Mishap that Led to Your Medical Harm or Injury